 For the sake of satisfying both my personal requirement of local foods, as well as wanting my friends to have a good variety for their own pallets and dietary restrictions, I stopped by the store and picked up a few more things.

-While there are many appropriate choices, I found an exceptional paring for the California Aperitivo to be Böen Pinot Noir I picked up at a retailer nearby.
-Sourced from various vineyards throughout selected regions, Böen offers a nuanced, layered, and complex representation of the most renowned Pinot Noir and Chardonnay wine growing regions in California.
+While there are many appropriate choices, I found an exceptional paring for the aperitivo to be a Pinot Noir I picked up at a retailer nearby.
 Smooth and rich, the pinot pairs beautifully with the farm to table cheeses and fruits selected.
-As a lover of hidden meanings and symbolism, I found this quote from the owner/maker of the wine:

 Table of Contents

-- 1 bottle Böen Pinot Noir White wine alternative: Böen Chardonnay
+- 1 bottle Pinot Noir White wine alternative: Chardonnay

 - 2 whole blood oranges Slice into wedges

 - 1 jar mixed olives

 - 8 slices coppa